python/cpython/Doc/library/dbm.rst

    database has to be created.
 It defaults to octal ``0o666`` (and will be modified by the prevailing umask).

-   In addition to the methods provided by the :class:`collections.MutableMapping` class, :class:`dumbdbm` objects provide the following method:
+   In addition to the methods provided by the :class:`collections.abc.MutableMapping` class, :class:`dumbdbm` objects provide the following method:

    .. method:: dumbdbm.sync()